 - Hotel Academia: This is the one hotel in the immediate Kaptol area, ensuring that you don’t need to walk too far to the various Zagreb landmarks.
 It’s also one of the best-rated hotels in the city, thanks to the great food and friendly staff.

 - Hotel Jadran: If you want clean sheets and good prices, the staff at this hotel can help.
 You also get quick access to Ban Jelacic Square and other sites, along with a filling breakfast buffet to help you start your day right.

 - Art Hotel Like: Across from the previous hotel, you’ll find this charming spot.
 The hotel tries to look like a modern chic establishment.
 The result is a little eccentric, but it offers a great view of the city from the hotel room balconies.
-While most of the attractions are within walking distance, the hotel shuttle can take you to the nearest train station.
+While most points of interest are within walking distance, the hotel shuttle can take you to the nearest train station.

 - Hotel AS: Located about a mile from the centre, this boutique-style hotel is the furthest from the main Zagreb destinations.
 The four-star hotel is also one of the most affordable options.
 As it’s further away from the top tourist traps, you may enjoy a little more peace and quiet.

-✔ Best area to stay for shopping & fine dining
+✔ Best area to stay in Zagreb for shopping & fine dining

 Maksimir is often overlooked by travellers who want to stay closer to the important Zagreb attractions, such as the cathedral or the city’s historic buildings.
 While it’s further away from these sites, it provides a more modern feel.

 Much of this neighbourhood was built in recent years, including the large shopping mall, department stores, and luxury restaurants located throughout the district.
 Spending your trip browsing through stores and filling your belly on fine dining is just the start.